aherendeen/ah-site/src/content/projects/project-3.md

 - Database: PostgreSQL for efficient data storage and retrieval.
 - AI Integration: TensorFlow for machine learning models powering recipe recommendations.

-> Ethan Donovan possesses a rare blend of technical expertise and creative flair.
+> Andrew possesses a rare blend of technical expertise and creative flair.
 They skillfully transformed our vague ideas into a visually stunning and highly functional website.
 The end result exceeded our expectations, and we continue to receive compliments on the design and user experience.

 ## Outcome

 RoboChef Recipe Assistant has revolutionized the way users approach cooking, making it an enjoyable and educational experience.
 The AI-powered features not only simplify the cooking process but also contribute to users' culinary growth, creating a personalized and evolving cooking journey.

-**Note:** This case study is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).